-Collapse Weave on 4 Shafts: a Sneak Peek at Upcoming Workshops
+Collapse Designs on 4 Shafts: a Sneak Peek at Upcoming Workshops

 The sample pictured above, for example, looked like this before washing and fulling.